I write, direct, and produce documentary films.

 "a no-nonsense narrative with just enough surprises" — Hollywood Reporter

-In 1981, three friends in Texas decided to build a portable computer.
+I wrote and co-produced this feature documentary about three friends in Texas, who decided to build a portable computer in 1981.
 Soon after, they battled against the world's most powerful tech company -- and won.
-Silicon Cowboys tells the improbable true story that inspired the TV show Halt & Catch Fire.
+Silicon Cowboys, which premiered at the 2016 SXSW Film Festival, tells the improbable true story that inspired the TV show Halt & Catch Fire.

 a series story produced for Epic Digital & Bad Robot